7 Steps to Start an Online Virtual Assistant Business

 - 8 Find people in your niche to talk with

-- 9 Pros for moving forward with a virtual assistant business
+- 9 Pros for moving forward as a virtual assistant

-- 10 Cons for starting up your own virtual assistant business
+- 10 Cons for being a virtual assistant

 - 11 My Conclusion On This